FREQUENTLY ASKED QUESTIONS

 Do you come to my home?

 Yes, if you are in the Denton area I can coach you and your pets in the convenience of your own home.
-This is your pet's best learning environment, and is usually where behavior problems are occurring.
-If your issue happens while walking your dog, we will take a walk in your neighborhood together and address behavior problems as they occur.
+This is your pet's best learning environment.
 For Gold and Platinum level obedience, we will arrange to meet for some of your private sessions in places such as parks and pet-friendly stores as well.
 Training tracking and other sports may require us to meet at local parks or fields.

 If you are more than 20 miles outside of Denton, extra travel fees may apply for in-home training if I am able to come to you.
 I also offer virtual training sessions, which is a great option for those outside of my travel area.
-We can cover many issues remotely, from puppy training and obedience to behavior problems such as fear and separation anxiety.
+We can cover almost anything remotely, from puppy training and obedience to specialty and sports!